Open-Technology-Foundation/files2xml/README.md

 - `FILE` - One or more files to include in the XML

 ### Options
-- `-m, --max-file-size SIZE` - Set maximum file size (default: 1GB)
+- `-m, --max-file-size SIZE` - Set maximum file size (default: 1GB).
+Supports suffixes like K, M, G.
-- `-v, --verbose` - Increase verbosity
+- `-v, --verbose` - Increase verbosity (can be used multiple times)
-- `-q, --quiet` - Suppress all messages
+- `-q, --quiet` - Suppress all messages (overrides -v)
 - `-V, --version` - Show version information
 - `-h, --help` - Show help message